bbaryn/front-end-cr/README.md

 files in that destination are about to be merged.
 Review that part of the code and send us your feedback.

-If you want you can run a code in that repo.
+If you want, you can run the code from this repo.
 To do so just follow these steps:

 1. Run `yarn install` command
 2. Next run `yarn start`